Crossroads (1986 film): Plot

-17-year-old Eugene Martone has a fascination for blues music while studying classical guitar at the Juilliard School for Performing Arts in New York City.
+17-year-old Eugene Martone has a fascination for blues music while studying classical guitar at the Juilliard School in New York City.
 Researching blues and guitar music brings famed Robert Johnson's mythically creative acclaim to his attention; especially intriguing are the legends surrounding exactly how Johnson became so talented – most notably the one claiming he "sold his soul to the Devil at the crossroads", as well as a famed "missing song" that was lost, supposedly evermore, to the world.

 In his quest to find this song, he researches old archived newspaper clippings, learning that Johnson's longtime friend, musician Willie Brown, is alive and incarcerated for murder or attempted murder in a nearby minimum security hospital.
 Eugene goes to see the elderly man, who denies several times that he is that Willie Brown.
 He finally admits his identity after hearing Eugene play some blues (but notes that Eugene "plays with no soul").
 Willie then says he knows the missing Robert Johnson tune in question but refuses to give it to Eugene unless the boy breaks him out of the facility and gets him to Mississippi, where he has unfinished business to settle.
 Eugene agrees and they head south.
-The boy soon realizes, however, that Willie is constantly running minor scams such as claiming that he has more money than he actually has to cover their bus tickets.
-With only $40 on them, they end up "hoboing" from Memphis to rural Mississippi.
+The boy soon realizes, however, that Willie is constantly running minor scams, such as falsely claiming that he has enough money to cover their bus tickets (although Willie may have done this on purpose, so Eugene would experience some real hardship).
+With only $40 on them, they end up "hoboing" from Memphis to Mississippi.

+Willie scolds Eugene for playing an old guitar in order to give the impression to be a bluesman, but it was Muddy Waters who invented electricity.
+Hence, Eugene trades his last valuables in a pawn shop for a Fender Telecaster and a portable Pignose amplifier.
+Willie further tells Eugene that the secret of playing the blues is using a slide.

 During their quest, Eugene and Willie experience the blues legacy of Robert Johnson first-hand, taking part in an impromptu jam session at a "jook joint" (as Willie calls it), where Eugene is given the nickname "Lightning Boy" by Willie because of his musical skill.
-Eugene jokingly suggests to Willie that he himself ought to "sell his soul to the Devil at the crossroads", Willie angrily slaps him and demands he not to joke about that.
+Eugene jokingly suggests that he himself ought to "sell his soul to the Devil at the crossroads", Willie angrily slaps him and demands he is not to joke about that.